Tobaino1/TAC-DATA-FOR-TEXT-SUMMARIZATION/README.md

 To make the task easier, the TAC and DUC dataset have been simplified therefore you can get cnn news story and daily mail news data

+FOR TAC DATASET, 100 CNN NEWS STORY HAVE BEEN UPLOADED BUT YOU CAN GET ALL IF YOU FOLLOW THE ABOVE STEPS